micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/benchmarking/index.md

 }
 ```

-Now the functions are correclty implemented.
+Now, the functions are correctly implemented.
 The timer needs several things to
 measure the time spent in a function:

  1. Start the timer before the function, get an intial timestamp